OpenBCI/Documentation/websitev2/docs/GettingStarted/Boards/03-Wifi_Getting_Started_Guide.md

 ![selecting wifi shield](../../assets/GettingStartedImages/wifi_ganglion_select_wifi_shield.png)

 The Ganglion will default to a sample rate of 1600Hz with a latency of 10ms.
 For the majority of modern data WiFi networks these settings will work.
-If your data transfer LED (`` on WiFi Shield) is not solid blue, then you should try adjusting your sample rate and latency while you determine your wireless network problems.
+If your data transfer LED (`D2` on WiFi Shield) is not solid blue, then you should try adjusting your sample rate and latency while you determine your wireless network problems.

 ![setting latency and sample rate of ganglion](../../assets/GettingStartedImages/wifi_ganglion_settings.png)

-Press `` when you're ready to begin streaming.
+Press `START SYSTEM` when you're ready to begin streaming.

 ![wifi ganglion start system](../../assets/GettingStartedImages/wifi_ganglion_start_system.png)

-Press `` to begin streaming!
+Press `Start Data Stream` to begin streaming!

 ![ganglion wifi starting data stream](../../assets/GettingStartedImages/wifi_ganglion_data_stream_start.png)

-When you are finished recording, you may press ``
+When you are finished recording, you may press `Stop Data Stream`

 ![ganglion wifi stopping data stream](../../assets/GettingStartedImages/wifi_ganglion_data_stream_stop.png)

-Then end your session by pressing `` from the `` drop down.
+Then end your session by pressing `STOP SYSTEM` from the `System Control Panel` drop down.

 ![ganglion wifi stop system](../../assets/GettingStartedImages/wifi_ganglion_stop_system.png)

 If you are unable to connect to the board

 1. Verify all three LEDs on the WiFi Shield are solid on.
-2. If using the Ganglion to power the WiFi Shield, verify the `` switch is in the `` position.
+2. If using the Ganglion to power the WiFi Shield, verify the `EXT PWR` switch is in the `ON` position.
-3. If using two batteries, verify the `` switch is in the `` position and be sure to always turn the WiFi Shield on before the Ganglion.
+3. If using two batteries, verify the `EXT PWR` switch is in the `OFF` position and be sure to always turn the WiFi Shield on before the Ganglion.
 4. Verify the latest firmware on the Ganglion
 5. Verify the latest firmware on the WiFi Shield

 ## Get WiFi Shield IP, Mac Address, Firmware Version and more

-Select `` or `` from the first drop down
+Select `LIVE (from Ganglion)` or `LIVE (from Cyton)` from the first drop down

 ![selecting ganglion from drop down](../../assets/GettingStartedImages/wifi_ganglion_select_ganglion.png)

-Select `` as the transfer protocol
+Select `Wifi (from WiFi Shield)` as the transfer protocol

 ![selecting wifi from the transfer protocol](../../assets/GettingStartedImages/wifi_ganglion_select_wifi.png)